Probate Q&A Series

 3. Obtain Letters Testamentary (with a will) or Letters of Administration (without a will).

-4. Prepare an inventory and appraisal of all estate assets, including the house.
+4. Prepare an inventory of estate assets, including the house, if required in the administration.

-5. Notify creditors and settle valid debts and taxes from estate funds.
+5. Notify creditors and settle valid debts and taxes from estate funds, as applicable.

-6. Execute and record a deed to transfer the house to the heirs with the Register of Deeds.
+6. Execute and record any appropriate deed or other instrument needed to reflect title with the Register of Deeds.

 Key Takeaways: Checklist for Transferring Your Mother’s House